Read Community Vision Update Report

 Steering Groups have been set up to focus on 3 of the priority areas:

-‘Local and Community Transport’ led by John Cadman, Prestwood Village Association’s Chair.
+‘Local and Community Transport’ led by John Cadman, Prestwood Village Association’s acting Chair.

 ‘Cycling and Secure Bike Parking’ led by Parish Councillor Mike Johnstone.